OXID-eSales/developer_documentation/development/tell_me_about/event/ModuleEvents/SettingChangedEvent.rst

     OxidEsales\EshopCommunity\Internal\Framework\Module\Setting\Event\SettingChangedEvent

-This event will be triggered when shop module settings have been changed in database.
+This event will be triggered when module settings have been changed.

 Usage example: reverse proxy (varnish) can use this event to invalidate parts of cache depending on places affected by configuration change.